Telehealth can fill the gap when help is needed.

 Is online therapy difficult to use?

 Not at all!
-Most clients find that the application we use (Vsee) is very easy to use and manage.
+Most clients find that the applications we use (Vsee and Zoom) are very easy to use and manage.
 They also note that their conversation feels natural and comfortable, as if they were attending an in-person psychotherapy session.

 What technology is needed for online therapy?